ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 ### Variable syntax

 You may have noticed that the variable assignment syntax is a departure from the primary syntax of `object.method`.
 But we do it all day long, so we need to know it just as well.
-Our programs will end up looking like this (these are made-up method names):
+Our programs will end up looking like this (these are made-up method names, so this code won't work):

 ```ruby
 storage_box_1 = "starting data".first_transformation